apache/airflow/docs/apache-airflow-providers-microsoft-azure/transfer/s3_to_wasb.rst

 Transfer Data from Amazon S3 to Blob Storage
 ============================================

-To copy data from an Amazon AWS S3 Bucket to an Azure Blob Storage container, you can use :class:`~airflow.providers.microsoft.azure.transfers.s3_to_wasb.S3ToWasbOperator`
+To copy data from an Amazon AWS S3 Bucket to an Azure Blob Storage container, the following operator can be used:
+:class:`~airflow.providers.microsoft.azure.transfers.s3_to_wasb.S3ToWasbOperator`

 Example usage: